 By staying one step ahead of the game.

 Title tags are easy to deal with.
 Sign in to your Google Webmaster tools and go to HTML improvements.
-There is a ‘Duplicate Title Tags” section that will tell you about duplicate content.
+A ‘Duplicate Title Tags” section will tell you about duplicate content.

 Finding identical or very similar phrasing can be more difficult.
 If there is a phrase that you fear is used too often throughout the website, simply search the site for it in quotation marks.
 This will give you results for that exact phrase.
 Slightly changing the wording should solve the problem.
 Remember that unique content will make all the difference for your SEO campaign.